 A lot of the material was photographed or sourced in Athens?

-“I went to Exarcheia in the centre of Athens.
-Someone told me that if a riot was going to start in Athens its going to start in Exarcheia.
+“I went to Exarchia in the centre of Athens.
+Someone told me that if a riot was going to start in Athens its going to start in Exarchia.
 Its where the anarchists hang out and the streets are covered with art; street art, political art, activist posters, signs, advertising and DIY lettering that people in the area have added.
 It is layer upon layer upon layer and also rips – layers are ripped, ripped and ripped off from each other.
 I was there for a day and became totally mesmerised by the whole thing.
-In Exarcheia I took a photograph of an anti-fascist poster that showed an image of a burning car form a previous riot and I turned around and saw a burned out car behind me in the street.”
+In Exarchia I took a photograph of an anti-fascist poster that showed an image of a burning car form a previous riot and I turned around and saw a burned out car behind me in the street.”

 That sounds very potent.

 “But I realised that instead of being carried away by the whole vista, I was moving in closer and suddenly seeing a whole new piece of work in just one square foot of space.
 I was seeing a whole new communication.
 I was applying a different level of magnification to it and once I had done that, as soon as I stepped back, everything I saw in front of me looked like one continuous communication.
 I went and had a coffee because I was really excited and thought ‘I need to process this’.
-And I remembered that in the 90s I had come across Kristeva and her writing on ‘intertextuality’.
-And what she wrote about the palimpsests of the Medieval Monks; how they would work on an illuminated manuscript and literally scrape one layer off and apply a fresh layer of work.
+And I remembered that in the 90s I had come across Julia Kristeva and her writing on ‘intertextuality’.
+And what she wrote about the palimpsests of the medieval monks; how they would work on an illuminated manuscript and literally scrape one layer off and apply a fresh layer of work.
 But whatever they put on top is always informed by what is already there – energetically and literally because bits would show through.
-Which was exactly what was happening in Exarcheia.”
+Which was exactly what was happening in Exarchia.”